animeguesser/anime-api/README.md

 ```

 ### /search
 This route will be a `POST` with the search query.
 It will require the `Content-Type` header to specifically be `application/json`.
-It will require to have a key of `query` in order to be proper and have a length
+It will require to have a key of `query` in order to be proper and have a value
-of three or greater.
+of length three or greater.

 #### Testing the route
 To test the route, you can use `CURL` to send data into the API.